cucapra/calyx-firrtl-evaluation/README.md

 # Running benchmarks

-To run the benchmarks via the following commands:
+The benchmarks can be run via the following commands:
 ```
 cd scripts
 bash run-evaluation.sh <CALYX_DIR>